-20th Century American Pop Culture (ON CYCLE- Will be offered in 2020-2021)
+20th Century American Pop Culture (OFF CYCLE- Not offered until 2022-2023)

 The 20th Century American Pop Culture course will explore the major cultural themes of the 20th century.
-Themes to be explored would include the following: Jim Crow, World War I, jazz Age, Roaring Twenties, progressivism, Great Depression, World War II, Cold War/ Anti-Communism, Rock and Roll, Civil Rights, Vietnam/Counterculture, Liberation Movements, Watergate, Technology and Black Culture.
+Themes to be explored would include the following: Jim Crow, World War I, Jazz Age, Roaring Twenties, progressivism, Great Depression, World War II, Cold War/ Anti-Communism, Rock and Roll, Civil Rights, Vietnam/Counterculture, Liberation Movements, Watergate, Technology and Black Culture.
 The course will be divided into nine, two-week units that would utilize films and music to underscore the changes of American culture.